2w4m/AniManga-Fiction-Dictionary-for-Yomitan/README.md

 A Yomitan dictionary created for vocabulary from Anime/Manga/Games/Fiction\
-As of now, it includes vocubalary from:
+As of now, it includes vocabulary from:
 1. "Jujutsu Kaisen"
 2. "Dr. Stone" (only a few words as a test)